AP Style: How to Use Ellipses

 This usage is highly specialized and should be avoided outside the specified narrow context.

-I have outlined three uses for the three dots, but the key point is that ellipses should be used sparingly in formal writing.
+I have outlined three uses for the three dots, but the key point is that when deciding when to use ellipses in formal writing, it should typically be used sparingly.
 If you have questions, comments or suggestions about how to use ellipses according to AP style, please send them along!
+Click here if you’d like to freshen up on some more AP Style rules.